"Escape Disinfo" Media Literacy Game ©

 Since 2021

-The project format involved an interactive game, which was organised in different schools for students in grades 7 to 11, and consisted of ninety minute sessions whereby the first 20 minutes were allocated for an introductory briefing involving active student participation, while the remaining time was available for the game itself and the post-game reflection.
-The Escape Disinfo game included a trainer-led lessons of six inter-related tasks where the students solved various puzzles, riddles and performed collaborative activities and tasks on topics such as resilience to disinformation, media literacy, digital information and recognising fake news, images and propaganda.
+The Escape Disinfo was an interactive game, organised in different schools for students in grades 6 to 12 and which consisted of ninety-minute sessions.
+The game included a trainer-led lessons of six inter-related tasks where the students solved various puzzles, riddles and performed collaborative activities and tasks on topics such as resilience to disinformation, media literacy, digital information and recognising fake news, images and propaganda.

 During the project:

-17 Escape Disinfo sessions were organised in 7 schools
+Over 60 Escape Disinfo sessions were organised in various schools across different regions of Lithuania

 85% of the students and 98% of the teachers indicated that they had gained new skills and knowledge in media literacy, which they will apply in the future